Skip to main content

 Limonana

-A refreshing Middle Eastern drink that's especially popular in Israel during summer, combining fresh lemon juice with mint leaves and sugar.
-The name blends the Hebrew word for lemon (limon) with mint (nana).
-It's served cold and often blended with ice for a slushy consistency.
+A summer favorite in Israel - fresh lemon juice with mint leaves and sugar.
+The name mashes together the Hebrew words for lemon (limon) and mint (nana).
+It's served cold, often blended with ice into something close to a slush.

 juiceCold